shm-unesp/DATASET_BOLTEDBEAM/README.md

 __________________________________________________________________________________________________
 # Description

 The experimental test rig is nonlinearly dependent on excitation amplitude, presenting the friction joints' well-known softening effect.
 The structure presents data variation related to the presence of uncertainties in the measurement process.
-The experimental measurements were conducted through different days, and only the tightening torque in the joint connection was controlled after each experimental realization.
+The experimental measurements were conducted through different days, and only the tightening torque in the joint connection was controlled after each experimental realization by a torque wrench.
+The dataset consists of vibration tests performed for three different tightening torques, which were: 5, 7, and 9 Nm.
+The tightening torque on both bolts was always the same for each realization.

 <img src="TestBench.jpg " width="35%">

 The figure above presents the joint structure investigated.
-The test rig comprises two aluminum beams, each with dimensions of 270 mm x 25.4 mm x 6.35 mm, and assembled by a bolted-joint connection with a tightening torque of 5 Nm.
+The test rig comprises two aluminum beams, each with dimensions of 270 mm x 25.4 mm x 6.35 mm, and assembled by a bolted-joint connection.
 The structure's excitation was conducted by a Modal Shop 2400E shaker located at 85 mm from the clamped end of the cantilever beam to minimize shaker/structure interaction.
 Due to observability purposes for modeling the structure's first vibration mode, the system output was measured at the free end of the beam, using a laser vibrometer Polytec OFV-525/5000S.
 The schematic top view of the experimental setup is shown below.

 <img src="esquema.png " width="40%">